 Layout Letters And Images – Masks

 The challenge with individual layout letters or image masks is measuring them for placement.
-Most folks and in the past myself included, seem to be confused or is overwhelmed to accurately measure for spot on placement between lettering.
+Most folks and in the past myself included seem to be confused or is overwhelmed to accurately measure for spot-on placement between the lettering.
 I will get more into that as well.

 Full Letter Or Image Layout As A Wood Sign

 The last type of layout I would like to suggest is using layouts to create the shape of the custom wood sign.
-For example, for a while the big letters were very popular as a home decor wood piece.
-These letters would be hung on a wall or displayed in an open area as the beginning letter of a last name, school, team or other representation.
+For example, for a while, the big letters were very popular as a home decor wood piece.
+These letters would be hung on a wall or displayed in an open area as the beginning letter of the last name, school, team, or other representation.

 How To Create Layout Lettering And Images

-We have discussed what layout letters and images, stencils and templates are.
-You can go out and buy them as mentioned from Etsy or other resources such as online or local craft store.
+We have discussed what layout letters and images, stencils, and templates are.
+You can go out and buy them as mentioned from Etsy or other resources such as online or local craft stores.
 The downside to these can be they are generic or not going to fit the custom wood carved sign you are creating.
 You will need to create your own.

 Material – What Material Do I Use For My Layouts Masks And Stencils

-The materials used for the layouts, templates and stencils depends on what you are using them for.
+The materials used for the layouts, templates, and stencils depend on what you are using them for.
 If you are using them for Masks or Stencils you may need to use something a little more sturdy.
-Or if you are using for a one time custom wood sign you may get away with just using paper.
+Or if you are using it for a one-time custom wood sign you may get away with just using paper.